 Date-based scheduling

 No need to open task detail to schedule tasks for a future date.
-Simply select any task in the list and press S
+Simply select any task in the list and press S – the scheduling window will now appear.
+Learn more about our keyboard shortcuts.

-status and moves to the bottom of the list.
-Our lists are always sorted with the most actionable tasks on the top and least actionable on the bottom (see Prioritization).
+When the task is scheduled for a future date, it automatically gets Later status and moves to the bottom of the list as our lists are always sorted with the most actionable tasks on the top and least actionable on the bottom (see Prioritization).

-When the date comes, Lunatask will show the task in a special section at the top of the list (named "coming up") to bring your attention back to it and for you to decide what to do with the task.
-You can then move it to Next
+When their date comes, Lunatask will show scheduled/deferred tasks in a special section at the top of the list (named "coming up") to bring your attention back to them.
+Scheduled tasks are usually not meant to stay in the "coming up" section.
+Go over each task and move it where it now fits your plans.
+You can move it to, for example, Next or Must.
+When you do so, the date goes away.

 App icon and menu badges

 Depending on your menu badge configuration, you can be notified of coming up tasks using the badge on the area the task belongs to, and on the app icon itself.
 When you sign up, badges are configured to show the number of due or coming up tasks.
 You can change this in the settings.
+Learn more in our article dedicated to badges and notifications.

 FAQ